Fela Kuti: 1970s

 In 1977, Kuti and Africa 70 released the album Zombie, which heavily criticized Nigerian soldiers, and used the zombie metaphor to describe the Nigerian military's methods.
 The album was a massive success and infuriated the government, who raided the Kalakuta Republic with 1,000 soldiers.
 During the raid, Kuti was severely beaten, and his elderly mother (the first woman to drive a car in Nigeria) was fatally injured after being thrown from a window.
 The commune was burnt down, and Kuti's studio, instruments, and master tapes were destroyed.
 Kuti claimed that he would have been killed had it not been for a commanding officer's intervention as he was being beaten.
 Kuti's response to the attack was to deliver his mother's coffin to the Dodan Barracks in Lagos, General Olusegun Obasanjo's residence, and to write two songs, "Coffin for Head of State" and "Unknown Soldier," referencing the official inquiry that claimed an unknown soldier had destroyed the commune.

 Kuti and his band took up residence in Crossroads Hotel after the Shrine had been destroyed along with the commune.
 In 1978, he married 27 women, many of whom were dancers, composers, and singers with whom he worked.
-The marriage served not only to mark the anniversary of the attack on the Kalakuta Republic but also to protect Kuti and his wives from authorities' false claims that Kuti was kidnapping women.
+The marriages served not only to mark the anniversary of the attack on the Kalakuta Republic but also to protect Kuti and his wives from authorities' false claims that Kuti was kidnapping women.
 Later, he adopted a rotation system of maintaining 12 simultaneous wives.
-There were also two concerts in the year: the first was in Accra, in which rioting broke out during the song "Zombie", which caused Kuti to be banned from entering Ghana; the second was after the Berlin Jazz Festival when most of Kuti's musicians deserted him due to rumours that he planned to use all of the proceeds to fund his presidential campaign.
+There were also two concerts in the year: the first was in Accra, in which rioting broke out during the song "Zombie", which caused Kuti to be banned from entering Ghana; the second was after the Berlin Jazz Festival, when most of Kuti's musicians deserted him due to rumours that he planned to use all of the proceeds to fund his presidential campaign.

+In 1978, Kuti performed at the Berliner Jazztage in Berlin with his band Africa 70.
+Disappointed by their fees, Tony Allen, the band leader, and almost all the musicians resigned.
+Since then, Baryton player Lekan Animashaun became band leader and Fela created a new group named Egypt 80.
 In 1979, Kuti formed his political party, which he called Movement of the People (MOP), to "clean up society like a mop", but it quickly became inactive due to his confrontations with the government of the day.
 MOP preached Nkrumahism and Africanism.